m477h411-M/Voicebox/backtalk.md

 Ask about each, configure what they want:

-- **A face:** two companions read the signal bus this repo writes.
-  - **ai-visualizer** (github.com/jaredrhod/ai-visualizer): four full-screen faces including the circuit board.
-Either set `signals_dir` here to that repo's folder, or set `bus_dir` there to this folder.
-One direction, not both.
-  - **barehands** (github.com/jaredrhod/barehands): set `barehands_state_dir` to its `state/` folder path and the on-screen ring becomes the agent's face, live with the voice.
   If they have neither, one sentence: "there are companion repos that give it a face on screen, for later if you want."
 - **Extra folders:** anything beyond `agent_dir` the agent should reach in voice sessions (a notes vault, a projects folder) goes in `extra_dirs`.
 - **Permissions (ask which mode, then YOU write their choice).** The default is `"ask"`: when the agent wants a gated action mid-conversation, it asks OUT LOUD in plain words (never paths or command syntax; "details" reads the literal form on request) and waits; an exact spoken yes approves, any other answer denies and becomes the reason it passes back; silence for about 75 seconds means no; most read-only work passes without asking.
 The first ask of a session mentions the off switch by name.
 Explain that, then offer the alternative honestly: `"bypassPermissions"` is fully hands-free, which is smoother and also means the agent can act on a mistake without a checkpoint.
 Call the hands-free-of-permissions mode by its real name, **auto-approve**, and never "hands-free" (that word belongs to the microphone).
 Ask which they want and write it into `backtalk.json` yourself.
 Tell them it is never welded shut: they can tell their agent to change it in any session (it takes effect at the next launch), or say "stop asking for permission" (then "confirm") or "start asking again" inside a voice session for an immediate flip that saves itself.